01 of 10

 - Can be grown in large containers, preferably on wheels, to follow—or get away from —the sun and get out of the way when pool water is being splashed.

-- Something that reflects the theme of your outdoor living space: tropical, Japanese, Mediterranean, desert oasis, etc.
+- Something that reflects the theme of your outdoor living space: such as tropical, Japanese, Mediterranean, desert oasis, etc.

 - Won't block a view when they reach their full height.